rikifujihara/scooterbay/README.md

 ### Watchlist

-With the contact detail displays implemented, the functionality of ScooterBay was extended to include a watchlist system - this functionality was planned using a user stories and an action checklist.
+With the contact detail displays implemented, the functionality of ScooterBay was extended to include a watchlist system - this functionality was planned using user stories and an action checklist.

 <img src='app/assets/images/trello/wacthlist.png'>

 ### User profile page

-With the watchlist system implemented, the functionality of ScooterBay was extended to include user profile pages - this functionality was planned using a user stories and an action checklist.
+With the watchlist system implemented, the functionality of ScooterBay was extended to include user profile pages - this functionality was planned using user stories and an action checklist.

 <img src='app/assets/images/trello/user.png'>

 ### Admin controls

-With the user profile page implemented, the functionality of ScooterBay was extended to include admin controls - this functionality was planned using a user stories.
+With the user profile page implemented, the functionality of ScooterBay was extended to include admin controls - this functionality was planned using user stories.

 <img src='app/assets/images/trello/admin.png'>